gioui/gio/README.md

 	$ sudo apt install libwayland-dev libxkbcommon-dev libgles2-mesa-dev libegl1-mesa-dev

+Note that Gio does not run with the NVIDIA proprietary driver.

 Xcode is required for macOS, iOS, tvOS.

 For Windows you need the ANGLE drivers for emulating OpenGL ES.
 You can build ANGLE yourself or use